tedkim97/tedkim97.github.io/_posts/2020-02-18-scrapetips.md

 {:toc}

 # Introduction
-The naive implementation of web scrapers can't handle the "modern" web - mainly the interactions that web services expect *humans* to use.
-Luckily, there are solutions to deal with this.
-If you have issues with login credentials and page interactivity, I recommend skimming through this.
+The naive implementation of python web scrapers (the ones that use the [`requests` library)](https://requests.readthedocs.io/en/master/) can't always handle the "modern" web - mainly the interactions that web services expect *humans* (mainly javascript and authorization) to use[^1].
+Fortunately, there are solutions!
+If you have issues with login credentials and page interactivity, I recommend skimming through this post.

+[^1]: It doesn't mean that the library is useless for web scraping - it's very useful for 90% of the cases out there.

 **NOTE:** This is post is a slightly modified excerpt from a bigger blog post I wrote on web scraping.
 I cut out this segment because a shorter post would be much more digestible for someone just looking to solve a problem.

 # Web Scraping and Javascript

-A problem in scraping is that a website may involve some sort of login[^1].
+A problem in scraping is that a website may involve some sort of login[^2] or interaction.
 The reason why this is a problem is that our naive crawler can't just make a POST request with login credentials or press a button. and expect to get back login access (it's a whole process with tokens, authorizations, etc).

-[^1]: Although if they have a login, scraping is probably against TOS and their `robots.txt`

 Moreover, modern websites don't load information on a page at once.
 If you're looking at a product page, you have to press a button ("more details", "load more", "expand") to display the whole information on the page.

+[^2]: Although if they have a login, scraping is probably against TOS and their `robots.txt`

-A fix to this problem is to use [selenium](https://www.selenium.dev/)[^2] - a tool for automating browser tasks - to control a browser section and scrape through the human computer interface.
-People primarily use Selenium for automating web testing, but we can use it to run a crawler.
+A hack/fix to this problem is to use [selenium](https://www.selenium.dev/)[^3] - a tool mainly used for automating browser testing - to control a browser session and scrape through that interface.
+Again, people primarily use Selenium for automating web testing, but we can use it to run a crawler.

-[^2]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the minor, unergonomic aspects are worth the flexibility.
+[^3]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the minor, unergonomic aspects are worth the flexibility.

-### Selenium
+### Selenium: Locating Elements
-Selenium offers several ways to located page elements, and you should read the [documentation](https://selenium-python.readthedocs.io/locating-elements.html) for more details.
-Below is an example where you locate a "load more" button by identifying the button's class name.
+Below is a simple example where you locate a "load more" button by identifying the button's class name and "clicking" it through selenium.

 ```python
 from selenium import webdriver